 NYC is loud

 If you are like me and you really care about quiet, then you have to work hard to find the right place.
 Some of the new, well managed buildings have a “30-day out” clause in the lease, which I think is amazingly valuable since you can move if you end up above, below, or next to someone loud.
 Otherwise you will be very sad.
-Try really hard to spend some serious hours in your perspective new apartment before signing the lease, and also try hard to talk to the people who lived there before you.
+Try really hard to spend some serious hours in your prospective new apartment before signing the lease, and also try hard to talk to the people who lived there before you.
 If you hear any noise that would bother you, or if the previous people give even slightly equivocal answers to the question “Is it quiet?” then think long and hard before signing that lease!